 This is important.

-Ideally, it's nice to have someone you can meet for coffee or dinner with regularly, such as once per week.
+Ideally, it's nice to have someone you can meet for coffee or dinner regularly, such as once per week.
 This gives you something to look forward to when concerns come up.
 It's also fun to get together with a friend when there isn't anything troubling you!

 Even if it’s somebody you can talk to by phone, it's important to know there's someone you can count on.